rapidsai/cuvs-lucene/README.md

 ```sh
 mvn clean compile package
 ```
+The artifacts would be built and available in the target / folder.

 ### Run Tests
 ```sh
 export LD_LIBRARY_PATH={ PATH TO YOUR LOCAL libcuvs_c.so }:$LD_LIBRARY_PATH && mvn clean test
 ```

-The artifacts would be built and available in the target/ folder.

 > [!NOTE]
 > The code style format is automatically enforced (including the missing license header, if any) using the [Spotless maven plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven).
 This currently happens in the maven's `validate` stage.